cole-brokamp/dotfiles/README.md

 - how to indicate the user is inside singularity container?
 - what happens if more than one shell is running on a given container?

-## Mac Specific Installs

-- Run `install/brew.sh` to install macOS command line applications as well as NPM and its packages
-- Run `install/cask.sh` to install macOS GUI applications
-- Run `install/macOS.sh` to set macOS options
-- Import `resources/CB_solarized.terminal` and set as default for Terminal's preferences
-- Import `applescripts/*` to Automator